hadley/adv-r/Subsetting.md

 ## Applications

 The basic principles described above give rise to a wide variety of useful applications.
 Some of the most important are described below.
-Many of these basic techniques are wrapped up into more concise functions (e.g. `subset()`, `merge()`, `plyr::arrange()`), nevertheless, it is useful to understand how they are implemented with basic subsetting alone, in case you come across a situation which can not be dealt with using pre-written functions.
+Many of these basic techniques are wrapped up into more concise functions (e.g. `subset()`, `merge()`, `plyr::arrange()`), but it is useful to understand how they are implemented with basic subsetting.
+This will allow you to adapt to new situations that are not dealt with by existing functions.

 ### Lookup tables (character subsetting)